TFEL/MathThis page is meant to describe the various tensor objects and

 The normal can be computed by:

-function is used to evaluate the normal.
-Otherwise, the expression template mechanism used byTFEL
+evalfunction is used to evaluate the normal.
+Otherwise, the expression template mechanism used byTFELwould delay its evaluation.

 Another way to compute it is to use the \(\underline{\underline{\mathbf{M}}}\) tensor, as follows: